 According to a research by Accenture, AI could potentially boost profitability rates by an average of 38% across 16 industries by 2035.

 No matter how good your marketing tactics and outreach are, there is always room for improvement.
 The more you get personal with your customer, the better.
-And with vast data you collect in the bargain, you can get off on the right foot.
+And, with an abundance of data available, you can get off in an instant.

 AI-Assisted Product Recommendation